jonniebigodes/fcc-isqa/readme.md

 In terms of development methodology i used the following:

   - /src/
-    - this folder contains all the view implementation and also the routing logic used.
+    - this folder contains the implementation of the projects.
-  - /src/components
+  - /src/client
     - Inside this folder are the components i.e views used for the challenges
-  - /src/Challenges
+  - /src/server
-    -Inside this folder is the logic applied to every challenge
+    - Inside is the server implementation of the project
   - /dist/
-    - This folder contains the release(aka build files).
-  - /uploads/
-    - This folder contains the placeholder for the File Metadata challenge upload info
+    - This folder contains the release(aka build files) for the client.
   - /lib/
     - This folder will contain the server and it's dependencies minified.

 ### Tech

-this set of challenges uses a number of open source projects to work properly:
+This set of challenges uses a number of open source projects to work properly:
 * [React] - Great Javascript library for Building user interfaces
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework
-* [Webpack] - fast packaging framework for deployment
+* [Parcel] - fast packaging framework for deployment
 * [Mongodb] - Best of relational with the innovations of NOSQL
 * [Axios]   - Simple Promise based http request package
 * [Helmet] - Express.js security with HTTP headers.